ros2/ros2_documentation/source/Tutorials/Sync-Vs-Async.rst

 Note inside ``main()`` that the client calls ``rclpy.spin`` in a separate thread.
 Both ``send_request`` and ``rclpy.spin`` are blocking, so they need to be on separate threads.
-The statement ``from threading import Thread`` makes it possible to create a new thread.

 1.1 Sync deadlock
 -----------------